Cheap summer getaways in Minnesota

 For more, see Afloat in Winona.

 Before a paddle trip, stay in a bunkhouse.

 Hostels and bunkhouses

 In summer and fall, Grand Marais is packed with tourists, and it can be hard to find a room at any price.
 One new option: the Hungry Hippie Farm hostel in a refurbished barn.

 It's 10 miles east of town and up County Road 14, just a mile off the Superior Hiking Trail.
-Rates are $25 for a single bunk and $55 for a private room, including linens, towels and morning coffee.
-It even allows pets for an extra $10.
+Rates are $29 for a single bunk and $69 for a private room, including linens, towels and morning coffee.
+In one room, pets are allowed for an extra $20.

 For more about the area, see Four seasons of Grand Marais.

 BWCA from a bunkhouse

 Two resorts on the edge of the Boundary Waters Canoe Area allow guests to stay for $22-$25 per person in bunkhouses while taking day trips into the wilderness or just relaxing on a lake.